 Depending on the changes you request, you may be required to purchase some additional equipment to ensure your truck runs smoothly.
 For example, if you want to remove your Diesel Particulate Filter and delete it from your ECM, you will need to purchase a J-ball DPF Replacement Canister.

-If you use your vehicle off-road or race at the track, you probably want to squeeze every last horsepower out of your engine.
+If you use your vehicle off-road or race at the track you want to squeeze every last horsepower out of your engine.
 To achieve maximum performance removing the exhaust gas recirculation valve allows your combustion chamber pressure to operate at maximum output.
 This also lowers internal engine temperatures because cool intake air is not contaminated with hot exhaust gasses.

 Our EGR delete kit comes complete with plates, clamps, seals and hardware to insure easy installation.